smolak/ts-2/docs/DESIGN.md

 ## Project Overview

-**BookmarkFlow** is a social bookmarking platform that allows users to save, categorize, and share URLs with a social feed system.
+**LinkDeck** is a social bookmarking platform that allows users to save, categorize, and share URLs with a social feed system.
 Users can follow other users, like shared URLs, and organize their bookmarks into categories.
 The platform includes both a web application and a browser extension for easy URL sharing.

 ### Core Value Proposition